In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 Why We Wrote ThisA story focused on

-Syria’s Alawite ethnic minority consider March 7 to have been the start of a genocidal campaign.
+Syria’s Alawite ethnic minority considers March 7 to have been the start of a genocidal campaign.
 In the eyes of the Sunni majority, it marked operations to quash a coup.
 Ensuring justice and preventing more killings will be a key test for the new Syria.

-Remarkably, Lama, whose full name is withheld for her privacy and safety, survived.
-She is now in hospital, cared for by her daughter and female relatives.
+Remarkably, Lama survived.
+(Her full name and those of some others interviewed are being withheld for their privacy and safety.)
+She is now in the hospital, cared for by her daughter and female relatives.
 All are mourning unarmed husbands, sons, and brothers, executed in a hail of bullets under a lemon tree.

 March 7, the day Lama and her relatives were shot, is considered by members of the minority Alawite community to have been the start of a campaign of genocide.
 In the eyes of the Sunni community, it marked the start of security operations to quash a treacherous coup attempt.